angulardart/site-angulardart/src/faq.md

 #### Q. How do I debug an app once it has been compiled to JavaScript?

-Dart web apps are easiest to debug with an IDE, like WebStorm.
+Dart web apps are easiest to debug with an IDE, like WebStorm, and Dartium.
+{% comment %}
+update-for-dart-2
+{% endcomment %}
 The [debugging](/tools/dart2js#debugging) section of the dart2js documentation has some tips for specific browsers.